tmigone/versionist/README.md

 # versionist GitHub action

-This action provides automatic Semver versioning and changelog generation.
-Useful to handle versioning in continuous delivery workflows that use NPM or Docker deployments.
+This action uses a service account to provide automatic Semver versioning and changelog generation.
+Useful to handle versioning in continuous delivery workflows that use NPM or Docker deployments for example.

 The following actions are taken sequentially: